 The Constitution Pattern

-Constitutional spec-driven development research introduces a separate constraint layer: a versioned document that encodes non-negotiable security requirements and includes CWE vulnerability mappings.
-Feature specs are governed by the constitution's constraints and feature-specific logic.
+Constitutional spec-driven development research introduces a separate constraint layer: a versioned document encoding non-negotiable security requirements with CWE vulnerability mappings.
+The constitution's constraints and feature-specific logic govern each feature spec.

 Run the Rebuild Test on Your Most Critical Service This Week